 - Log in to the cPanel dashboard, or the webmail account depending on your chosen method.

 - Ensure you have a pen and paper or some other method of recording your new password safely.

 How to change your email password in cPanel

 While you can force a user to change their cPanel Account Password, the same is not true for Email passwords.

-That being said, you can set a max age for Email account passwords, which upon expiry will force the user to change it the next time they log in.
-They will then need to input their old password, along with their new password.
+That said, you can set a max age for Email account passwords, which upon expiry, will force the user to change it the next time they log in.
+They will then need to input their old password and their new password.